Turgon37/Iptables/README.md

   1. Put the script into an appropriate folder and copy the service files from github init.d/ folder into your system /etc/init.d/ folder
   2. or simply install the provided deb package
+    The service can be managed by /etc/init.d/iptables script or by the distribution available command such as ```service```

 ##### Requires:
   * A Debian based distribution